-Charcoal can be ‘activated’ in a few different ways.
+We can ‘activate’ charcoal in a few different ways.

-Firstly, it can be physically activated.
+Firstly, we can physically activate it.
 This involves either a combination of pyrolysis and oxidation, or just oxidation on its own.
-Oxidation involves exposing the charcoal to carbon dioxide, oxygen or steam at temperatures of usually around 600 – 1200°C.(1)
+Oxidation involves exposing the charcoal to carbon dioxide, oxygen or steam at temperatures of usually around 600 - 1200°C.(1)

-Alternatively, it can be chemically activated by applying acids like phosphoric acid or sodium hydroxide, followed by pyrolysis.(1)
+Alternatively, we can chemically activate it by applying acids like phosphoric acid or sodium hydroxide, followed by pyrolysis.(1)

 This gives it a fantastic capacity for adsorption.